|Quality of Life Specified for Polycystic Ovary Syndrome and its Relationship With Nutritional Attitude and Behavior|

 |1Department of Midwifery, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

-5Physical Medicine and Rehabilitation Research Center, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran
+4Physical Medicine and Rehabilitation Research Centre, Faculty of Nursing and Midwifery, Tabriz University of Medical Sciences, Tabriz, Iran

 Keywords : Polycystic ovary syndrome, Quality of life, Nutritional behavior, Nutritional attitude, Predictors

-Materials and methods: This is a cross-sectional study was done on 150 PCOS cases through available sampling in educational hospitals of Tabriz-Iran, 2015.
+Materials and Methods: This cross-sectional study was done on 150 PCOS cases through convenience sampling in educational hospitals of Tabriz, Iran, in 2015.
 The used tools included socio-demographic questionnaire, Polycystic Ovarian Syndrome Questionnaire (PCOSQ), Three-Factor Eating Questionnaire (TFEQ-R18: uncontrolled eating (UE), cognitive restraint (CR), and emotional eating (EE)), and a questionnaire of eating attitudes (Eat-26: including food preoccupation, dieting, and oral control).
-Relationship of quality of life to nutritional attitudes and behaviors was evaluated by Pearson’s correlation and multivariate regression analysis.
-In this study, p< 0.05 was significant.
+The relationship between the quality of life and nutritional attitudes and behaviors was evaluated by Pearson correlation and multivariate regression analysis.
+In this study, P < 0.05 was considered significant.

-Results: A mean quality of life score 16.58±4.18 was obtained out of 0-35.
+Results: A mean quality of life score of 16.58±4.18 was obtained out of 0-35.
 Nutritional behavior averaged 42.28±19.63 out of a min-max range of 18 to 72.
-Mean nutritional attitude score was 24.64±12.55 from 0-78.
-Significantly inverse relationship was observed between the quality of life and nutritional attitude (p< 0.001, r=-0.317), as well as nutritional behavior (p= 0.015, r=-0.198) in participants.
-In the other words, the quality of life scores increased by decreasing nutritional attitude and behavior (positive attitude and behavior).
-Multivariate regression analysis showed that EE, dieting, and history of pregnancy were predictive variables affected quality of life.
+Mean nutritional attitude score was 24.64±12.55 out of 0-78.
+A significantly inverse relationship was observed between the quality of life and nutritional attitude (P < 0.001, r=-0.317), as well as nutritional behavior (P = 0.015, r=-0.198) in participants.
+In other words, the quality of life scores increased when nutritional attitude and behavior (positive attitude and behavior) decreased.
+Multivariate regression analysis showed that EE, dieting, and history of pregnancy were predictive variables affected the quality of life.

-Conclusion: There was a relationship between nutritional attitude and behavior with quality of life specified for polycystic ovary syndrome.
-Therefore, it is necessary to pay attention to nutritional and other predictors through a better health planning for these women.
+Conclusions: There was a relationship between nutritional attitude and behavior and quality of life specified for polycystic ovary syndrome.
+Therefore, it is necessary to pay attention to nutritional and other predictors through better health planning for these women.

 Cite By, Google Scholar